*This post was created in collaboration with Mortgage Maestro.

 That said, working with the right alternative lender can help you get a mortgage with payments you can still afford.

-How To Find An Lender You Can Qualify With?
+How To Find A Lender You Can Qualify With?

 Whether you’re looking for a traditional lender or a private lender, using a mortgage broker can help compare various lenders.
 For example, mortgage Maestro is a mortgage broker who can help you find the best rates for your financial situation.
-Through their partnerships with many lenders, they are able to offer customizable solutions based on your financial health.
+Through their partnerships with many lenders, they can offer customizable solutions based on your financial health.

 Whether you have bad credit or a higher loan-to-value ratio, mortgage Maestro can help you buy a home in today’s Canadian housing market.